 6.14.3 M50 Pallet Change Sequence

-P - Pallet number
+\P - Pallet number

 This M-code is used to call a pallet change sequence.
 An M50 with a P command will call a specific pallet.
 M50 P3 will change to pallet 3, commonly used with Pallet Pool machines.
-Refer to the Pallet Changer section of the manual.